orientechnologies/orientdb-docs/source/Configuration.md

 ##### memory.useUnsafe

-Indicates whether Unsafe will be used if it is present.
+Indicates whether Unsafe will be used, if it is present..

 ```
 Setting name...: memory.useUnsafe